 - 5.1.1 Schemes shall have QA procedures in place to check the quality of EPCs, and corrective actions in place where required standards are not met.
-Requirements associated with the QA of EPCs, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5. - 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 95% of EPCs audited through "random sampling" are considered to be within specified accuracy targets. - b) Schemes place measures on an EA as detailed in Appendix 5 where they produce a defective EPC. - c) Defective EPCs identified by QA procedures are replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme membership.
+Requirements associated with the QA of EPCs, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5. - 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 90% of EAs audited through "random sampling" are considered by the Scheme QAA to be operating within specified standards. - b) Schemes place measures on an EA as detailed in Appendix 5 where the Scheme Quality Assurance Assessors (QAA) identifies the EA as failing to meet necessary standards. - c) Any EPCs identified within the Scheme QA process as being "defective" are required to be replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme membership.

-5.3 Responsibility for the Replacement of Defective Certificates
+5.3 Responsibility for the Replacement of an EPC Which has Failed an Audit

-- 5.3.1 The responsibility and costs associated with the replacement of defective certificates rests with the EA who provided the certificate. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace a defective EPC they shall be suspended, and if they continue to refuse to replace the EPC the Scheme shall revoke their membership. - 5.3.3 If the EA responsible for a defective EPC cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the certificate shall take responsibility for replacing the defective certificate. - 5.3.4 Appendix 5 gives more details of requirements in this area.
+- 5.3.1 The responsibility and costs associated with the replacement of an EPC which is identified as being defective rests with the EA who provided the EPC. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace an EPC they shall normally be suspended, and if they refuse to replace the EPC the Scheme shall normally revoke their membership.
+The exception to "normally" is where the Scheme can demonstrate to the satisfaction of the Scheme auditors that circumstances associated with the production of the EPC makes replacing the EPC impractical. - 5.3.3 If the EA responsible for an EPC which fails an audit cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the report shall take responsibility for replacing the EPC. - 5.3.4 Appendix 5 gives more details of requirements in this area.